sourcegraph/handbook/content/bizops/index.md

 The Business Operations (BizOps) team is responsible for [translating business goals (strategy) into tactical operations (execution)](https://medium.com/business-startup-development-and-more/why-your-startup-also-needs-a-bizops-team-5d2e7d436a0).

-To reach us, mention `@ericbm` in #analytics, #sales or #marketing.
-## Analytics
+# Analytics

 This page describes Sourcegraph's analytics function, our data sources, and how to use our data tools.

+To reach us, mention @ericbm in the most relevant channel (i.e. #marketing for a marketing-related question).

-### How to submit a data request
+## Submitting a data request

-[Looker](https://sourcegraph.looker.com/) is a self-service tool so we encourage everyone to try finding answers within the tool.
-[Get started here](#using-looker) if you're not familiar with Looker, the team in the #analytics Slack channel are more than happy to answer any questions regarding Looker.

-**Projects:** Add an issue to the [analytics board](https://github.com/sourcegraph/analytics/issues) in GitHub.
-This is used as the analytics project board and is triaged every day.
-Please think through and include the following so we can effectively prioritize your request.
+**Projects:** Proposals to capture and report on new data are in [GitHub issues in the Sourcegraph analytics repository](https://github.com/sourcegraph/analytics/issues).
+Provide the following data to help us understand and prioritize your request:
-- What is the deliverable going to be used for?
-Why do you need it?
-This helps the team prioritize requests.
+- What is the purpose of the visualization?
-- What do you want the deliverable to look like (in as much detail as possible)?
-For example, if you want a specific chart that illustrates some metric, it would be extremely helpful to draw the chart on paper and attach it.
+- Will it be frequently used, or is it only needed sporadically?
+- How does it support Sourcegraph's company and team OKRs?
+- Do you know how you want the data visualized?
+If you need a new graph or chart, adding a photo of a sketch on paper helps immensely.
-- When do you need the deliverable by?
+- When does this need to be delivered?
-- Is this request a nice-to-have or a necessity?
+- How urgent is this request?

-**Small asks and questions:** Post in the #analytics channel in Slack.
+**Small asks and questions:** Post in the #analytics channel.

+If you need clarification or are not sure about any of the above, ask a question in the [Slack #analytics channel](https://sourcegraph.slack.com/archives/CN4FC7XT4).

-### Data sources
+## Data sources

-Here are the following sources we collect data from:
+We collect data from the following:

 * Google Analytics: Website analytics for Sourcegraph marketing and docs pages (not Sourcegraph.com)
 * HubSpot: Marketing automation and CRM